 Sections 1.171-1 through 1.171-4 of the Income Tax Regulations were promulgated in 1957 and last amended in 1968.
 In the Tax Reform Act of 1986, section 171(b) was amended to require that bond premium be amortized by reference to a constant yield.
-In the Technical and Miscellaneous Revenue Act of 1988, section 171(e) was amended to require that bond premium be amortized as an offset to interest income.
-The proposed regulations would substantially revise the existing regulations to reflect these amendments.
-In addition, the proposed regulations would revise existing guidance addressing the issuer's treatment of bond issuance premium.
+In the Technical and Miscellaneous Revenue Act of 1988, section 171(e) was amended to require that amortizable bond premium be treated as an offset to interest income.